 Maggie had her transplant and endured a couple of difficult weeks as they waited for her white cells to come back.
 But once they began to come back “it was like a light switch flipped” and she improved dramatically.
 She remained in the hospital for eight weeks, all the while Lauren and her husband stayed in the Neely Pediatric Bone Marrow Transplant Unit family area right across the hall from Maggie’s room.

 After she was discharged, Maggie still required numerous appointments on a weekly basis.
 Thanks to the Neely House, which provides in-hospital accommodations for families of patients with cancer and blood disorders, they were able to spend the next two months close by without the five hour drive to and from their home in Levant, Maine.
-“The Neely House was a huge part of why we came to Floating Hospital for Children.
+“The Neely House was a huge part of why we came to Tufts Children's Hospital.
 Being inside the hospital was a huge comfort as a parent to know you were a two minute walk from a doctor if you needed one.
 The Neely House is a huge blessing for families that don’t live close.”

 A huge Boston Bruins fan since she was two years old, Maggie has now begun learning to play hockey like her favorite player Shawn Thornton.
 “Her coaches can’t believe her energy,” says Lauren.
 “It’s amazing to see the change in her, to see her having fun like other kids.”

-“I’m so thankful that they [Floating Hospital] were here for us,” said Lauren.
+“I’m so thankful that they [Tufts Children's Hospital] were here for us,” said Lauren.

 The compassionate and leading-edge care Maggie received was made possible thanks in part to the generosity of donors like the Cam Neely Foundation for Cancer Care.
-Philanthropy to Floating Hospital for Children helps provide the most advanced and personal medical care available.
+Philanthropy to Tufts Children's Hospital helps provide the most advanced and personal medical care available.

 Please donate today